ustwo/engineering-blog/README.md

 **`thumbnail`** [string]

-This should live in the assets dir, e.g. `./assets/thumbnail.jpg`.
+This should live in the assets dir, eg, `./assets/thumbnail.jpg`.
 It should be 1200px wide and no less than 630px high.

 **`tags`** [string]

-Comma-separated values to categorise the article, e.g. `javascript, gatsby, netlify`
+Comma-separated values to categorise the article, eg, `javascript, gatsby, netlify`

 **`cta_prefix`** [string]

-Additional copy added to the bottom of the article, e.g. 'At ustwo, we're exploring how AI can be used to create and elevate great product experiences that help humans to connect.'
+Additional copy added to the bottom of the article, eg, 'At ustwo, we're exploring how AI can be used to create and elevate great product experiences that help humans to connect.'

+### Writing style
+The following style guidelines have been requested by our marketing team to maintain consistency with ustwo's other outward facing media:
+1. Use UK English spelling
+1. No Oxford commas
+1. Sentence Case titles
+1. Sentence case capitalisation in headings of article sections
+1. No punctuation in Latin expressions - should read as eg, ie with a comma afterward
+1. Time - 12 hour with am or pm - eg, 6:00pm
+1. Date - day, date month, year - eg, Thursday, 26 September, 2024

 ### Assets